The basics of retiring with DRS

 Once you’ve reached the required age and years of service for your plan, you can apply for your pension retirement through DRS.
 We have a complete retirement checklist as well as seminars to guide you through the retirement process, but basically it goes like this:

 1. Make sure you qualify for retirement.
-Are you old enough?
+Do you meet the age requirements?
 Do you have the number of service years needed for your plan?
 See your plan page for age and service requirements.
 This is also a great time to run a quick estimate of the retirement income you’ll receive by using the benefit estimator tool in your online account.

 2. Request an official benefit estimate from DRS 3 to 12 months prior to your retirement date.
 Make this request through your online account or by contacting us.
 In most cases, we will provide your estimate 5 to 8 weeks before your retirement date.
 If you haven’t received your requested estimate within 5 weeks of your retirement date, contact us.

 Estimates are prioritized by retirement date, which allows DRS to use the most recent information available for you and gives you ample time to submit your retirement application.
 An official benefit estimate is not the same as the benefit estimator tool available to all customers.
+However, the dollar amounts you preview in both estimates will likely be similar.
 To assist your retirement planning any time before or after requesting your official benefit, you can use the benefit estimator tool through your online account.

 Consider your DCP income

-If you have a DCP account, you will need to withdraw these funds separately.
-You can also complete this withdrawal online or by using a paper form.
+If you have a DCP account, you will need to withdraw these funds separately when you are ready.
+You can complete this withdrawal online or contact the DRS record keeper, Voya Financial at 888-327-5596.
 See DCP withdrawals for more.

 If you are Plan 1 or Plan 2, that’s it!
 If you are Plan 3, you’ll have completed your pension retirement, but you have one more source of retirement income to consider: Your investment account.